ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

    timeout: [1000, 2000, 3000]
 }
 ```
-In this case input must be text, where shown `__different__`, with the autocomplete option of 3 possible values.
+In this case input must be text, where shown `__different__`, with the autocomplete option of three possible values.
-Users can select from dropdown 1000, 2000 or 3000 or input their own new value, e.g. 500.
+Users can select from dropdown 1000, 2000 or 3000 or input their own new value, e.g., 500.

 Boolean must support indeterminate if value is [false, true]